Progress

 too high on your opposite leg or too near to your abdomen, when you tighten the

-muscles inside the fold of your crossed legs to pull your knees closer
+muscles inside the fold of your crossed legs to pull your knees closer together

 And